The many classical faces of quantum structures: Introduction

-For more information on algebraic quantum theory see~\cite{buschgrabowskilahti:operational,keyl:quantuminformation,kadisonringrose:operatoralgebras,berberian:baer,emch:foundations,davies:open,earman:superselection,redei:quantumlogic}.
+For more information on algebraic quantum theory, see~\cite{buschgrabowskilahti:operational,keyl:quantuminformation,kadisonringrose:operatoralgebras,berberian:baer,emch:foundations,davies:open,earman:superselection,redei:quantumlogic,haag:local,strocchi:quantum}.

-\subsection{Gelfand duality}
+\subsection{Gelfand Duality}

 The advantage of algebraic quantum theory is that it places quantum mechanics on the same footing as classical mechanics.
 The \emph{(pure) state space} in classical mechanics can be any locally compact Hausdorff topological space $X$, \emph{(sharp) observables} are continuous functions $X \to \mathbb{R}$, and \emph{evolution} is given by homeomorphisms $X \to X$.
-This leads to the C*-algebra $C_0(X)$ of continuous complex-valued functions on $X$ vanishing at infinity; for compact $X$ we write $C(X)$.
+This leads to the C*-algebra $C_0(X)$ of continuous complex-valued functions on $X$ vanishing at infinity; for compact $X$, we write $C(X)$.
 A simple example is the algebra $\C^n$, where $X$ is a discrete space with $n$ points.
+Indeed, in that case there are $n$ (pure) states; (sharp) observables are precisely vectors in $\mathbb{R}^n$; and (deterministic) evolutions are just functions $n \to n$.

-Again we can pass from classical mechanics to the probabilistic setting of statistical mechanics by considering completely positive maps.
+Again, we can pass from classical mechanics to the probabilistic setting of statistical mechanics by considering completely positive maps.
 States of $C(X)$ can be recovered as unital (completely) positive maps $C(X) \to \C$ as before; pure states $x \in X$ correspond to homomorphisms.
-Observables with $n$ outcomes are (completely) positive maps $\C^n \to C(X)$, and sharp observables correspond to homomorphisms.
+Observables with $m$ outcomes are (completely) positive maps $\C^{m} \to C(X)$, and sharp observables correspond to homomorphisms.
 Stochastic evolution is described by a (completely) positive map $C(X) \to C(X)$; deterministic evolution corresponds to a homomorphism.
+Indeed, for $X$, the discrete space with $n$ points, states $C(X) \to \C$ are precisely probability distributions on $n$ points; observables $\C^m \to C(X)$ with $m$ outcomes are precisely $m$-tuples of probability distributions on $n$ points summing to one; sharp observables $\C^m \to C(X)$ are just functions $m \to n$; and evolutions $C(X) \to C(X)$ are simply stochastic $m$-by-$n$ matrices.